dtbootcamp/web/zz_notes/slides-notes.md

 ## Day 02:
 ### overall:
 - looks unfinished?
 Could explain more about DOM tags?
 Day Two seems a little weak?
+- talk about how important ""semantics" are in HTML, for example why use `<section>` or `<header>` over `<div>`?
+- mention differences in html declaration, meta, script and link tags from html4 to html5 (basically they've been simplified)

 ### individual slides: